+If students have missed a class without a valid reason, no make-up for quizzes and presentations will be allowed.
 No make-up for missed or failed midterm.
 Final examination, if failed, can be retaken only once.
 If failed second time, the subject is considered failed.
-The course is considered failed if student fails Lab final examination.
 Dictionaries can be used during the class time.
 No electronic devices during the test time.
 A student must take the exam during the scheduled time period.
 A student missing an exam because of an illness or legitimate emergency may take a make-up exam as soon as possible after the student returns from the illness and as determined by the instructor.
 In such a circumstance, the student should make every reasonable attempt to contact the instructor before the exam period is over (or as soon as possible).
 While make-up exams will cover the same content area as a missed exam, the exam format and specific questions may be different.